After a Natural Disaster: Tips for Older Adults Living Alone

 March 2010; Reviewed by Kathleen A. Olson, Extension Educator — Family Resiliency.

-Experiencing a natural disaster such as a flood can leave one anxious and afraid.
-Even after the floods have subsided an older adult may still have much to worry about.
+Experiencing a natural disaster such as a flood can leave you anxious and afraid.
+Even after the floods have subsided, an older adult may still have much to worry about.
 Understanding the issues that cause worry and developing strategies to reduce stress can help with the recovery.

-This can be especially difficult for older adults who live alone.
-There may be decisions related to clean up, repair, insurance claims and much work to be done to get one’s home back to normal if at all possible.
 While older adults may have family members willing to help, they are often reluctant to ask for help, wanting to maintain their independence.
 Yet they worry.
 “Did I make the wrong decision?”
 “Is someone taking advantage of me?”
 “Do I have enough money?”
-It may feel like there is a need to make decisions quickly and things that are happening are out of the persons’ control.
-All of these things contribute to stress and anxiety.
 Older adults may be more vulnerable to scams for construction or repair work.
 They may need help identifying reliable and reputable contractors.
+It may feel like there is a need to make decisions quickly and things that are happening are out of your control.
+All of these things contribute to stress and anxiety.

 While no one can do anything about the weather, there is something that can be done to control worrying.
-Here are some simple strategies to reduce stress and anxiety and begin to regain control again.
+Here are some simple strategies to reduce stress and anxiety and begin to regain control.

 Do one thing at a time.
 Everything that has happened and needs to be done can be overwhelming to think about.
 Focusing too much on news reports can be distracting.
-Tackling projects one at a time and completing them before moving to the next is a good way to help gain control over stress.
+Instead, tackle projects one at a time and complete them before moving to the next.

 Keep a routine.
 Having a routine is a way to maintain control in your life.
-Maintain eating and sleeping schedules, exercising if possible, and keeping regular schedules are important in the aftermath of a disaster.
+Maintain eating and sleeping schedules, exercising if possible.
+Keeping a regular schedule is important in the aftermath of a disaster.

 Maintain contact with others.
 Keep in touch with family members.
 Talking about fears and concerns can help ease tensions.
 Talking with others about decisions and rebuilding plans can help provide another perspective and good advice on things to consider.
 Maintaining contact with neighbors can be important for someone living alone.
 If neighbors happen to be strangers, this is a good time to become acquainted.